 We now turn to the response of the spin structure with magnetic field applied along the $c$ axis.
 The full data sets are collected at 0, 1, and 4.75~T to determine the spin order, while more detailed field dependence studies are performed focusing on representative reflections of $(0,1,1)$ and $(0,1,0)$.
 As shown in Figs.~3(a)-3(b), both peak intensities exhibit abrupt enhancement in the small field regime ($<1$~T).
-The refinement at 1~T indicates a melting of the domain walls between three nearly equally-populated magnetic twins, leading to a single domain with no change in the magnetic structure.
-More importantly, the data indicate that the Mn$_1$ ion carries the magnetic moment of 4.5 $\mu_B$ whereas the Mn$_2$ ion 4.2 $\mu_B$.
-Therefore, the net magnetic moment, according to the magnetic configuration in Fig.~3(a), is 1.6 $\mu_B$/Mn (=$[2\times4.5 - 4.2]/3$).
+The refinement at 1~T indicates a melting of the domain walls between three nearly equally populated magnetic twins, leading to a single domain with no change in the magnetic structure.
+More importantly, the data indicate that the Mn$_1$ ion carries a magnetic moment of 4.5 $\mu_B$ whereas the moment at the Mn$_2$ site is 4.2 $\mu_B$.
+Therefore, the net magnetic moment, according to the magnetic configuration in Fig.~3(a), is 1.6 $\mu_B$/Mn (equal to $[2\times4.5 - 4.2]/3$).
 This is perfectly consistent with the saturated magnetization of 1.56 $\mu_B$/Mn in the basal plane at $\mu_0 H > 0.1$~T \cite{ni21,seo21}.
-We note there is a slight misalignment of the crystal orientation where the applied field deviates from the crystalline $c$-axis by 3$^\circ$, which translates into a in-plane field $\sin(3^\circ) \cdot 1$~T=0.05~T (close to 0.1~T) that overcomes the coercive field.
+We note there is a slight misalignment of the crystal orientation where the applied field deviates from the crystalline $c$ axis by 3$^\circ$, which translates into an in-plane field $\sin(3^\circ) \times 1$~T=0.05~T (close to 0.1~T) that overcomes the coercive field.